wushilin/threads/README.md

+# I will rewrite this with Generics when Go1.18 is realeased.
+Stay tuned!

 # Threads

 Starting go routine in golang is far too easy, and it is cheap!
 However, generally it is still a a bad